Energy Management for Parents: The Micro-Recovery System

 Walk up and down stairs while you’re on a call.
 Do squats while you’re waiting for the coffee to brew.
 Dance with your kids for 90 seconds.
 Go to the bathroom (hey, you need privacy anyway) and do ten wall push-ups.

 Movement interrupts stress response.
-That’s documented.
-It’s not a mood boost.
-It’s a physiological state change.
-Your nervous system gets locked in stress mode, and movement unlocks it.
+Brief physical activity shifts the body out of stress-sustained arousal — not just as a mood lift, but as a physiological state change.
+Your nervous system gets locked in stress mode, and movement gives it a different signal to process.

 The Fragmented-Schedule Optimization System